SEMOSS/documentation/docusaurus/docs/Advanced Installation/Setup a Moose Assistant.md

 - Open the **Command Prompt**, type the following command `py –[YOUR PYTHON VERSION NUMBER] -m pip install --upgrade openai`

-**Note:** YOUR PYTHON VERSION NUMBER is thge python version installed in your machine.
+**Note:** YOUR PYTHON VERSION NUMBER is the python version installed in your machine.

 **Start using MooseAI**
 - Go to Eclispe and restart your **Tomcat server**.
-- Open **CFG instance** in your browser.
+- Open **SEMOSS instance** in your browser.
 Log out once and log back in.
 - Create a new insight and select the database.
 - From the settings below, change the frane type to **Python** and then click on **Import**.